fzqneo/COMP4434/lab/MLlib-datatype.md

 ### LabeledPoint
 In **MLlib**, each trainning sample is also called a **labeled point**.
 The class `LabeledPoint` have two members:
 1. `label: Double`: The label of this point.
 In the case of binary classification, it is either 1 or 0.
-In multi-class classification, it is 0, 1, 2, 3, ...
-In regression problems, it is the actual output from the hypothesis.
+In multi-class classification, it is natual numbers 0, 1, 2, 3, ...
+In regression problems, it is usually a real number.
 2. `features: Vector`: The feature vector.
+Each feature is a Double.

 See the class documentation of `LabeledPoint` at https://spark.apache.org/docs/latest/api/scala/ndex.html#org.apache.spark.mllib.regression.LabeledPoint